-- 2. Edit the <master-install-machine-for-Hive-Metastore>/etc/hive/conf.server/hive-site.xml configuration file to add the following properties: - Provide the URI for the client to contact the metastore server.
-The following property can have a comma separated list when your cluster has multiple Hive metastore servers.
+- 2. Edit the <master-install-machine-for-Hive-Metastore>/etc/hive/conf.server/hive-site.xml configuration file to add the following properties: - Provide the URI for the client to contact Metastore server.
+The following property can have a comma separated list when your cluster has multiple Hive Metastore servers.

-• Configure the Hive cluster delegation token storage class.
+Configure Hive cluster delegation token storage class.

-- Complete the HDP installation. - Continue the Ambari installation process using the instructions provided in "Install, Configure and Deploy an HDP Cluster" section of the Ambari 1.7.0 Documentation Suite. - Complete the Ambari installation.
-Ensure that the installation is successful.
+- Complete HDP installation. - Continue the Ambari installation process using the instructions provided in "Install, Configure and Deploy a HDP Cluster" in the Ambari 2.0.0 Documentation Suite. - Complete the Ambari installation.
+Ensure that the installation was successful.